FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

-Nevertheless, updating at the state action $(s,a)$ level may lead to slower convergence, especially when the number of access points increase leading to an exponential increase in the number of state and action combinations.
-For example, when there are 9 access points, there will be 360 states and 90 actions, leading to 32400 state action combinations.
+Updating at the state action $(s,a)$ level may lead to slower convergence, especially with an increasing number of \textcolor{magenta}{APs}.
+For example, with 9 \textcolor{magenta}{APs}, there will be 360 states and 90 actions, leading to 32400 state-action combinations.
 We can reduce this complexity by exploiting our earlier observation that \emph{the probability of rare events (i.e., server failures) happening is independent of the actions chosen}.
-Therefore, we propose updating $T$ (the contributions of the rare events towards the Q-value) and $U$ (the contribution of the non-rare events towards the Q-value) at the state level:
+Therefore, we propose updating $T$ and $U$ (the contributions of the rare events and non-rare events respectively towards the Q-value) at the state level: